Dual Degrees and Special Programs

 Combine studies in computer science and engineering with linguistics, mathematics, philosophy or psychology, and receive a BSE or BAS degree from Penn Engineering and Bachelor of Arts from the College of Arts and Sciences.
 Requirements for the program are guided by the degree sought (BAS or BSE), and include 12-16 course units in Linguistics, Mathematics, Philosophy or Psychology and 4 course units in a Foreign Language.

-These application materials will be considered together with the student's official transcript.
-If approved, the material is forwarded to the second school for their consideration.
-Only students of demonstrated ability and a 3.0 cumulative grade point average or higher will be considered for dual degree status.
-In particular, dual and joint degrees with the Wharton School require a minimum GPA of 3.4 for consideration.
-A student may not transfer into Penn Engineering if his/her record includes uncleared F, I, GR or NR grades.
+A student must complete a minimum of eight (8) Penn course units to be eligible.
+Only students of demonstrated ability and a 3.0 cumulative gpa or higher will be considered for dual degree status.
+Students applying from the Wharton Shool require a minimum gpa of 3.4 for consideration.
+A student may not be eligible if his/her record includes uncleared F, I, GR or NR grades.
 In particular, we look for successful completion of calculus (typically, at least MATH 114) and physics (typically, PHYS 150/151).
+Course requirements may vary depending on the selected major as well as the number of semesters completed.

 - Fall entry: May 15